bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Adrex was starting to sweat ever so slightly.
 There might be something he should leave out of an upcoming response.

-"... so, when I ask about which book that can decrypt this message, it's because I care more about the rest of the society than about a single individual.
+"... so, when I ask about which book that can decrypt this message, it's because I care more about the rest of society than about a single individual.
 I hope you can understand that."
 His tone then shifted to a more friendly one:
 "With that said, I will see if I can get her to safety as well, but I need to know which book holds the key."